 Delta Air Lines

-The new guidelines include interior aircraft fogging with a high-grade EPA-registered disinfectant before every flight.
-An extensive checklist will be used during aircraft cleaning, with a focus on high-touch areas.
+Additional cleanliness protocols include fogging plane interiors with a high-grade EPA-registered disinfectant before every flight.
+An extensive checklist is being used during aircraft cleaning, focusing on high-touch areas.
 Before each flight, a customer service agent and a flight leader will conduct a spot check to make sure the aircraft meets the Delta Clean standards.
 If not, a cleaning crew will be asked to return for additional sanitization.

 All cabin crew,